markcocker/influxdb-query-to-entity/README.md

     For example: HACS → Frontend → `+ EXPLORE & ADD REPOSITORIES` → apexcharts-card

-2. Edit Dashboard → `+ ADD CARD` → Manual.
+2. Navigate to the dashboard for the card → `Edit Dashboard` → `+ ADD CARD` → `Manual`.
 Enter the card configuration.
-In the following example note the data_generator section that iterates over the sensor attributes:
+In the following example note the [data_generator option](https://github.com/RomRider/apexcharts-card#data_generator-option) that iterates over the sensor attributes to use all `timestamp: value` entries as data for the series:

     ```yaml
     type: 'custom:apexcharts-card'